HCA's Healthy Snacks Program is providing nutritionally balanced protein-filled snacks each day while modeling locally available healthy food choices.

 Many children at each of our three locations are arriving to class hungry.
 Often our students come from extremely poor families and experience daily food insecurity.
 Research has shown that children who experience hunger are more likely to have learning delays and stunted growth.

-The Healthy Snacks Program at Honduras Child Alliance began in January of 2014 as an endeavor to address the health issues caused by poor nutrition.
+The Healthy Snacks Program at Honduras Child Alliance began in 2010 as an endeavor to address the health issues caused by poor nutrition.
 It now provides protein-rich, nutritionally balanced snacks to 150+ children each week.
 The participating children exhibit more energy and are able to engage more actively in their schoolwork and HCA's programs.

-Over the years the program has broadened to include nutrition education, modeling healthy locally available food choices, and in 2020 and 2021, due to COVID-19, to provide food staples to families with no resources to buy food.
+Over the years the program has broadened to include nutrition education, modeling healthy locally available food choices, and in 2020, 2021, and 2022, due to COVID-19, to provide food staples to families with few resources to buy food.

 With the help of an on-site nutrition intern, HCA's nutritionist designs recipes that include nutritionally dense foods that are locally available.